ritikdhame/ritikdhame/README.md

 </p>

 ### About Me
-I am a data analyst with experience in data modelling, orchestration, scalable Big Data pipelines, machine learning, deep learning, and data visualization.
+I am a Business Intelligence analyst with experience in data modelling, orchestration, scalable Big Data pipelines, machine learning, deep learning, and data visualization.
 I hold a Masters of Science in Information Systems from Syracuse University.
-Currently, I work at iConsult Collaborative as a Data Analyst, where I analyze data to provide insights and support business decisions.
-Previously, I have worked as a Business Intelligence Analyst and a Data Scientist, gaining experience in various data-related projects.
+Currently, I work at Assurant as a Business Intelligence Analyst, where I analyze data and build data infrastructure to provide insights and support business decisions.
+Previously, I have worked as a DataAnalyst, Business Intelligence Analyst and a Data Scientist, gaining experience in various finance, human resource, geogrpahical, marketing data-related projects.

 <details>
   <summary>Know More about me</summary>